Equivariant generalized cohomology via stacks: Introduction

 We begin in \secref{sec:lisse} by recalling the lisse extension construction from \cite[\S 12]{sixstack}.
-The key technical result (\propref{prop:moneyed}) is proven in \secref{sec:approx}: given a lisse-extended $\A^1$-invariant Nisnevich sheaf $F$, a stack $S$, and an ind-stack $U_\infty$ over $S$ satisfying appropriate hypotheses, it states that $F(S)$ can be approximated by the pro-system $F(U_\infty)$.
-After reductions, this eventually boils down to an argument extracted from \cite{MorelVoevodsky}.
+Our first key result (\propref{prop:moneyed}) is proven in \secref{sec:approx}: given a lisse-extended $\A^1$-invariant Nisnevich sheaf $F$, a stack $\sX$, and an ind-stack $\sU_\infty$ over $\sX$ satisfying appropriate hypotheses, it states that $F(\sX)$ can be computed as the limit of the pro-system $F(\sU_\infty)$.
+This is inspired by arguments extracted from \cite{MorelVoevodsky}.

-In \secref{sec:borel} we specialize to the setting considered in the introduction.
-The Borel construction satisfies the conditions of \propref{prop:moneyed}, so we find that for a lisse-extended $\A^1$-invariant sheaf of spectra $F$, its value on a quotient stack $[X/G]$ can be computed as the homotopy limit
+In \secref{sec:borel} we specialize to $\sX = [X/G]$ and $\sU_\infty = \{X \fibprod^G U_\nu\}_\nu$. \propref{prop:moneyed} implies in this case that for a lisse-extended $\A^1$-invariant sheaf of spectra $F$, its value on a quotient stack $[X/G]$ can be computed as the homotopy limit